-The best way to improve your personal mastery skills is to receive regular feedback from your boss, your peers and your subordinates.
+The best way to improve your personal mastery skills is to receive regular feedback from your boss, your peers, and your subordinates.

 Provide a benchmark for a leader to see how they show up and how others experience them.
-Review what their assessors believe will help them develop on their leadership journey and create an action plan of next steps.
+Review what their assessors believe will help them develop on their leadership journey and create an action plan for next steps.

 Chart additional progress in a third review, which shows development over the period and provides a view of possible next steps.

-The LER uses a standard leadership values template.
-Clients can choose to customise this template at additional cost.
+The Leadership Evolution Report uses a standard leadership values template.
+Clients can choose to customize this template at an additional cost.
 Leaders are asked to go to a password-protected website to select ten values that most represent their operating style.
-They are then asked to rate themselves against a number of set leadership behaviours to state whether they believe these are strengths or areas for development.
-Fifteen to twenty assessors, chosen by the leader, select ten values that represent the leader’s operating style; ten values they believe are important for the leader to help them become the best leader they can be; rate the leader against a number of leadership behaviours; and any other comments they wish to give as feedback to the leader.
-The values and behaviours chosen by the leader and the assessors are mapped to the Seven Levels of Leadership Consciousness.
+They are then asked to rate themselves against a number of set leadership behaviors to state whether they believe these are strengths or areas for development.
+Fifteen to twenty assessors, chosen by the leader, select ten values that represent the leader’s operating style; ten values they believe are important for the leader to help them become the best leader they can be; rate the leader against a number of leadership behaviors; and any other comments they wish to give as feedback to the leader.
+The values and behaviors chosen by the leader and the assessors are mapped to the Barrett Leadership Model.

-The LER should be analysed by a coach to highlight key strengths and development areas and progress made, as appropriate and is debriefed in a two-to-three hour feedback session.
+The LER should be analyzed by a coach to highlight key strengths and development areas and progress made, as appropriate and is debriefed in a two-to-three hour feedback session.
 The leader and the coach together build and monitor a detailed action plan to improve the performance of the leader over the period.